The Palladian Style in Country Architecture

 Shakhmatovo Estate

-A modern private villa in the suburbs of Moscow designed by the SL*Project architectural studio conceived in accordance with the principles of Andrea Palladio.
+A modern private villa in the suburbs of Moscow, designed by the SL*Project architectural studio and conceived in keeping with the principles of Andrea Palladio.